-Services that are covered for you What you must pay when you get these services Outpatient substance abuse services (continued) See also the "Telehealth" section of this Benefits Chart.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note : If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-Prior authorization may be required for services, in-network only.
-Contact Member Services for more information.
-In-Network \$145 copay for each Medicare-covered visit to an ambulatory surgical center. \$225 copay for each

-Medicare-covered visit to an Outpatient hospital facility.
+In-Network \$150 copay for each Medicare-covered visit to an ambulatory surgical center. \$250 copay for each Medicare-covered visit to an Outpatient hospital facility.
+Out-of-Network 45% of the Medicare-allowed amount.